Best Drones With a Camera

 As DJI points out with their Mavic Pro, the difference is truly night and day.
 While an application via Wi-Fi on your smartphone will have an extremely limited range, utilizing it with the remote controller with transmission technology will allow you to utilize the full range (which is 4.3 miles for the Mavic Pro).
 In short, if the technology is there, use it.

 q: Where Can You Fly a Drone?

 Whatever you do, do not be naïve when you first buy a drone.
-No, you will not be able to fly it wherever you please and if you go in with the mindsight that you will fly it wherever and whenever you want, you will not own one long.
+No, you will not be able to fly it wherever you please and if you go in with the mindsight that you will fly it wherever and whenever you want, you will not own one for long.
 Some good examples of where you can use your drone are locations where there is little to no chance of injury or property damage.
 For example, in your backyard, at your local park (if there are no restrictions), etc. Two, and this is obvious, anywhere where regulations do not apply.
-An important thing to remember is that there are different guidelines for drones that are used for recreation as opposed to commercial purposes.
+An important thing to remember is that there are different guidelines for drones with a camera that are used for recreation as opposed to commercial purposes.

 q: Do You Need Special Training Before Operating a Drone?

 With all this talk about rules, regulations, and registration, you may be under the impression that you need a certificate or some sort of special training to operate a drone.
 Thankfully, this is not the case at all and anyone can control one.
 As such, it is up to you to take the utmost precaution when you are controlling the drone.
 For those who need some tips regarding safety, the FAA provides a few that will help you.